ivanovp/pico_test_vscode_debug/README.md

 This is an example project which shows how to debug Raspberry Pi Pico under VSCode using Picoprobe.
-This document references package names of Arch Linux, on other OSs they will be called differently and different commands might be needed to for installation...
+This document references package names of Arch Linux, on other OSs they will be called differently and different commands might be needed for installation...

-You need two Raspberry Pi Pico boards: one will be used as debugger (Picoprobe) the other will be the device which can be debugged.
+You need two Raspberry Pi Pico boards to use this project: one will be used as debugger (Picoprobe) the other will be the device which can be debugged.

 # Creating Picoprobe debugger
-Press BOOTSEL button then connect USB to the computer.
+Press BOOTSEL button on one Pico then connect it via a USB cable to the computer.
 A mass storage device will appear, copy 'picoprobe.uf2' to this device.
 It will flash the firmware and appear as CMSIS-DAP device:

 ```
 $ lsusb -d 2e8a: